-Ulnar nerve palsy is the loss of sensory and motor function.
+Ulnar nerve palsy can result in loss of sensory and motor function.
 This can occur after injury to any portion of the ulnar nerve.
 The ulnar nerve is the terminal branch of the medial cord (C8, T1).
 The ulnar nerve innervates the flexor carpi ulnaris after it passes through the cubital tunnel.

 Other muscles innervated by the ulnar nerve are the flexor digitorum profundus of the ring and small fingers and the following hand muscles: